Brycey92/Galaxy-Craft-Issues/README.md

 ## Contributing Issues
 Before adding an issue, please search through the open ones to see if someone else already added it.

-In your issue report, please provide the following:
+In your issue report, please provide all of the following that are relevant:
 - Pack version
 - Any custom changes you made to the pack
 - A description of the issue
 - A list of steps to reproduce the issue
 - The approximate date and time you encountered the issue
-- The approximate location ingame you encountered the issue (if applicable)
+- The approximate location ingame you encountered the issue
-- The crash report (if applicable)
+- Crash reports